-Depending on the extent of the surgery, this can be done under either local (awake) or general (asleep) anaesthetic.
+This is done under general (asleep) anaesthetic.
 There are several operations that are variations of the face lift.
 However, all of them involve some aspect of deep tissue manipulation and skin excision.
 The incision generally skirts around the sideburn, progresses in front of the ear and then turns behind the ear.
 The length of the incision varies according to the type of facelift being performed.

 Immediately after surgery you are placed into a snug compression garment that prevents bleeding, controls swelling and helps support the healing tissues.
 Antibiotic cream is applied to the incision lines twice per day and sutures are removed at 6-7 days.